Identity History Summary Checks (Rap Sheets)

 - The name on your response letter will match the name indicated on the fingerprint card when your application, payment, and fingerprint card are submitted via the mail.

 - If the last four digits of your Social Security number are needed on your response letter, then please ensure the full nine-digits or last four digits of your Social Security number are on the fingerprint card when submitting your request.

 - For more information, refer to the Recording Friction Ridges module.

-- Option 1: Pay by credit card using the Credit Card Payment Form.
+- Credit Card using the Credit Card Payment Form.
 Don’t forget to include the expiration date of the credit card that you are using.

-- Option 2: Obtain a money order or certified check for $18 U.S. dollars made payable to the Treasury of the United States.
-Please be sure you sign where required.
+- Money Order or Certified Check for $18 U.S. dollars made payable to the Treasury of the United States.
+Sign where required.

-- Important note: Cash, personal checks, or business checks WILL NOT be accepted and sending any of these will delay processing of your request.
+- Do not pay via cash, personal checks, or business checks.
+This will delay processing of your request.

 - Payment must be for the exact amount.